entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 227. Posterior supragnathal plate with a dorsal proces: absent (0); large (1); small (2).
 > Dennis and Miles (1979a), Character 22; Carr (1991), Character 70; Carr and Hlavin (2010), Character 70; Rücklin *et al*.
 (2015), Character 70; Zhu Y *et al*.
 (2016), Character 70; Jobbins *et al*.
 (2022, 2024), Character 70;  Xue *et al*.
 (2025), Character 134.

+>  -  Lelièvre *et al.* (1987): A monophyletic group includes Pachyosteus, Rhinosteus, and Melanosteus.
+The synapomorphy retained is the loss of the dorsal process of the posterior superognathal plate (Character 10, Fig. 6).

 228. Upper tooth plates have an anterior dorsal process (state 2 is here defined as when the dorsal process is more than twice the height of the median height of the tooth plate): (0) absent; (1) present short and thick; (2) present high.
 > Modified from character 13 of Johnson and Elliott (1996); Trinajstic et al. (2019), character 10.